Tedworth House: 20th century

 The War Office bought the estate in 1897, and in 1905 the house became the official residence of the General in Command of the Salisbury Plain Military District.
 In 1911 the house stood in 500 acre of grounds, described as a "well wooded park".
 In the First World War it became the Garrison Officers' Mess for Tidworth Camp, which had been built in the north of the estate, and then accommodation for nurses.

 An annual Tidworth Tattoo was held on the polo ground in front of the house from the 1920s until 1972.

 During the Second World War the house served as a club for American soldiers, before reverting to its role as nurses' accommodation, then from 1977 was again the Officers' Mess.

-In 2011 it become a recovery centre operated by Help for Heroes, whose alterations in 2012 included the building of a three-storey accommodation block.
+In 2011, the house become a recovery centre for service personnel operated by the Help for Heroes charity, which was officially opened in May 2013 by Prince Harry and Prince William.
+Alterations had included the building of a three-storey accommodation block.
+In 2021, the recovery centre was said to be run by the Ministry of Defence.